Enalean/tuleap-documentation-en/languages/en/administration-guide/project-export-import.rst

   group name can be dynamic group names where applicable)
 - Services to be enabled.
 If a service is not specified, the enabled status is taken from the template project.
+- Dashboards: create dashboards with widgets.
+No dashboards are inherited from template starting 9.18 when import of dashboards where introduced.
+Following widgets can be imported:
+  - projectdescription
+  - projectmembers
+  - projectheartbeat
+  - projectlatestfilereleases
+  - projectlatestnews
+  - projectpublicareas
+  - projectlatestsvncommits
+  - projectlatestcvscommits
+  - projectsvnstats
+  - projectrss (with 'rss' preference: 2 values 'title' and 'url')
+  - projectimageviewer (with 'image' preference: 2 values 'title' and 'url')
+  - projectcontact
+  - plugin_agiledashboard_projects_kanban (with 'kanban' preference: 1 value 'title' and 1 reference 'id' that must refer to a kanban 'id')

 .. sourcecode:: xml